MABA president underscores critical U.S.-Canada partnership at Ontario Agri Business Association summit

-With extreme heat forecast across Michigan and the region during the week of June 17, we remind all those working in Michigan agriculture, and throughout the Great Lakes states to be aware of the forecast change in conditions, heat safety and heat first aid steps.
+With extreme heat forecast across Michigan and the region beginning Saturday, June 21 through at least next Tuesday, June 24, MABA reminds all those working in Michigan agriculture, and throughout the Great Lakes states to be aware of the forecast change in conditions, heat safety and heat first aid steps.
+Heat illness can affect anyone!

 Background: Extreme Heat Forecast

 The National Weather Service has put Michigan in the center of an extreme heat advisory for next week.
-The image below (created June 14) shows Michigan, Northern Indiana and other parts of the upper Great Lakes in the NWS’ highest heat advisory category mid-next week.
-Many areas will experience mid to upper-90’s conditions.
+The image below (created June 20) shows Michigan, Ohio, Indiana and other parts of the upper Great Lakes in the NWS’ highest heat advisory category mid-next week.
+Many areas will experience mid to upper-90’s conditions, and in some places approach 100 degrees.

 This highest NWS advisory category represents a “level of rare and/or long-duration extreme heat with little to no overnight relief affects anyone without effective cooling and/or adequate hydration.”